OpenIntroStat/ims/README.md

-OpenIntro Statistics, Second Edition is available at http://www.openintro.org under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license (CC BY-NC-SA).
+OpenIntro - Introductory Statistics with Randomization and Simulation, First Edition is available at http://www.openintro.org under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license (CC BY-NC-SA).
 See [LICENSE](LICENSE.md) for more information.

 - - -